shinken-solutions/shinken/doc/source/08_configobjects/service.rst

   If 0, this means the code executed by the trigger does nothing to the check (compute something elsewhere ?)
   Basically, if you use one of the predefined function (trigger_functions.py) set it to 1

+priority
+  This options defines the service's priority regarding checks execution.
+When a poller is asking for new actions to execute to the scheduler, it will return the highest priority tasks first (the lower the number, the higher the priority).
+The `priority` parameter may be set, in order of ascending precedence, on a `command`, on a `host` and on a `service`.
+Priority defaults to `100`.

 .. _announcement: http://www.mail-archive.com/shinken-devel@lists.sourceforge.net/msg00247.html